wachaon/wes/docs/README.en.md

 | --------- | ----------- | --------------- |
 | `--write` | `-w`        | allow overwrite |

-Overwrite the file with the formatted script if `--write` or the `-w` named argument is specified.
+Overwrite the file with the formatted script if `--write` or `-w` named argument is specified.

 #### use as a module